 A number of former male pupils recall sexual abuse by brothers and priests who taught them.
 Many such accounts were collected by the Royal Commission into Institutional Responses to Child Sexual Abuse; see the page on the abuse crisis.

 A convent education was rather a total experience, as recalled by different ex-students in different ways.
-Germaine Greer’s recollections of Star of the Sea, Gardenvale and Carmen Callil‘s account explain how the combination of tight control with the nuns’ own independence inspired their own feminism.
+Germaine Greer’s recollections of Star of the Sea, Gardenvale, Carmen Callil‘s account and Jennifer Dabbs’ novel explain how the combination of tight control with the nuns’ own independence inspired their own feminism.
 Wanda Skowronska’s Angels, Incense and Revolution: Catholic Schooldays of the 1960s presents a very positive view of an immersive religious education.

 The Sixties and the state aid breakthrough

 The Goulburn school strike of 1962 showed the Catholic system was at breaking point and public opinion gradually became more favourable.
 From 1963 the Menzies government gradually introduced federal funding and from the late 1960s very generous public funding supported Catholic schools. (history in Victoria)

 During this period the number of religious declined and Catholic schools came to be run by lay staff.
 Administration became centralised in Catholic Education Offices.
 Catholic schools still educate about a fifth of Australian students – some 760,000 students in about 1750 schools.